-- If the AMF informs the SMSF that it cannot deliver MT-SMS to UE,
+- If the AMF informs the SMSF that it cannot deliver the MT-SMS to the UE:

+- If the UE is registered over both 3GPP access and non-3GPP access, and if SMS over NAS is supported via both access types, the SMSF may re-attempt the MT-SMS delivery to the same AMF on the other access type that has not failed the MT-SMS delivery before.

-- if MT SMS domain selection is supported, SMSF may get another possible entity address for re-attempting the delivery via UDM and forwards the MT SMS to the chosen entity.
+- if MT-SMS domain selection is supported, the SMSF may get another possible entity address for re-attempting the delivery via UDM and forwards the MT-SMS to the chosen entity.
 If SMSF cannot obtain any entity address, or SMSF receives failure report from the chosen entity, the SMSF sends a failure report to the entity from which SMSF receives this SMS message;

 - if domain selection is not supported, the SMSF sends a failure report to the SMS-GMSC as defined in TS 23.040 [7].

-- After the first SMS-GMSC informs the UDM/HSS that the UE is not able to receive MT SMS, the UDM/HSS shall set its internal Mobile Station Not Reachable Flag (MNRF).
+- After the first SMS-GMSC informs the UDM/HSS that the UE is not able to receive MT-SMS, the UDM/HSS shall set its internal Mobile Station Not Reachable Flag (MNRF).

 - If the UDM/HSS has not subscribed UE Reachability Notification, it immediately initiates a subscription procedure as specified in clause 4.2.5.2.

-- When AMF detects UE activities, it notifies UDM/HSS with UE Activity Notification as described in clause 4.2.5.3.
-The UDM/HSS clears its MNRF and alerts related SMSCs to retry MT SMS delivery.
+- When the AMF detects UE activities, it notifies UDM/HSS with UE Activity Notification as described in clause 4.2.5.3.
+The UDM/HSS clears its MNRF and alerts related SMSCs to retry MT-SMS delivery.